New York Red Bulls: Hanover training facility

+In 2026, Gotham FC of the National Women's Soccer League (NWSL) announced that they will move into, expand and renovate the complex as their own training facility.

 Club culture

 Supporters

 A variety of supporters clubs and groups have grown around the team since its inaugural year.
 The first of these was formed in 1995, prior to the inception of the team itself, as the Empire Supporters Club.
 In early 2005, MetroNation was formed and became the club's second officially recognized supporter's group.
 2005 also saw the creation of the New Jersey–based Garden State Supporters, eventually known as the Garden State Ultras (GSU).
 The 2010 season's influx of personnel with a Scandinavian background led to the creation of the Viking Army Supporters Club.
 In 2021, after GSU had received a stadium ban, a new supporters group named Torcida 96 was formed.